-As a result we have embarked on a plan to restructure our CMC operating footprint that we expect will eventually reduce the number of coal tar distillation facilities serving North America and Europe from the six that were in operation at the end of 2013 to three in total.
-The closure of the first facility occurred in April 2014 as we ceased distillation in Uithoorn, the Netherlands.
-The reduction in operating capacity resulted in charges to pretax earnings of \$27.7 million in the year ended December 31, 2014.
-There are expected to be additional curtailments or closures at our other CMC facilities as part of our efforts to reduce our cost structure and improve capacity utilization in our businesses.
+As a result we have embarked on a plan to restructure our CMC operating footprint that we expect will eventually reduce the number of coal tar distillation facilities serving North America and Europe from the five that were in operation at the end of 2014 to no more than three in total.
+Effective at the end of 2015, we will curtail coal tar distillation activities at our Follansbee, West Virginia facility.
+In addition, we are evaluating certain of our commercial agreements with our customers and suppliers as part of our process to bring our distillation capacity more in line with end market demand and raw material supply availability.
+Although no additional final decisions have been approved, there are expected to be curtailments or closures at our CMC facilities as part of our efforts to reduce our cost structure and improve capacity utilization in our businesses.
+When approved these decisions may have a material adverse effect on our business, financial condition, cash flows and results of operations.